-The 2005 diluted net earnings per common share calculation, is based on the weighted average number of common shares outstanding adjusted for the dilutive effect of the common stock equivalents (stock options and the employee stock purchase plan) of 178,461 shares in the second quarter and 209,197 shares in the first six months of 2005.
-The Company had approximately 100,775 option shares outstanding at July 31, 2005 that were not included in the diluted net earnings per share calculations as the inclusion thereof would be antidilutive.
+The 2005 diluted net (loss) per common share calculation, excludes the effect of the common stock equivalents (stock options & warrants), as the inclusion thereof would be antidilutive.
+The Company had approximately 515,442 option shares and 750,000 warrants outstanding at October 31, 2005 that were not included in the diluted net earnings per share calculations as the inclusion thereof would be antidilutive.

 The 2004 diluted net (loss) per common share calculation, excludes the effect of the common stock equivalents (stock options), as the inclusion thereof would be antidilutive.
-The Company had approximately 525,000 option shares outstanding at July 31, 2004 that were not included in the diluted net (loss) per share calculation as the inclusion thereof would be antidilutive.
+The Company had approximately 563,000 option shares outstanding at October 31, 2004 that were not included in the diluted net (loss) per share calculation as the inclusion thereof would be antidilutive.

 In December 2004, the Financial Accounting Standards Board adopted Statement of Financial Accounting Standards No, 123 (revised 2004) - Share-Based Payment.
 The statement establishes new accounting standards for entities which exchange equity instruments (e.g. stock options, restricted stock, stock appreciation rights, employee stock purchase plans etc.) for goods or services.
-Based upon an initial review of the standard, the Company does not believe the impact will be material with respect to previously issued, outstanding and unvested stock options and can not predict with any reasonable certainty the impact, of future equity awards, if any are awarded, that may be granted by the Board of Directors because the financial statement impact is determined based upon a number of factors including the number of grants awarded.
+Based upon a review of the standard, the Company does not believe the impact will be material with respect to previously issued, outstanding and unvested stock options and can not predict with any reasonable certainty the impact, of future equity awards, if any are awarded, that may be granted by the Board of Directors because the financial statement impact is determined based upon a number of factors including the number of grants awarded.

-Note 6 - CONTRACTUAL OBLIGATIONS
+Note 7 - CONTRACTUAL OBLIGATIONS